tupl-tufts/rdl/README.md

 For uses of `pre` and `post`, there's not a lot of choice: those contracts are enforced at run-time and will incur the costs of wrapped methods.
 However, note that any methods that are not annotated with `pre` or `post` will not incur the cost of wrapping.
 (Similarly, methods not annotated with `type` never incur any wrapping cost.)

 For uses of `type`, there are more choices, which can be split into two main use cases.
 First, suppose there's a method `m` that we want a type for but don't want to type check (for example, it may come from some external library).
-So suppose we read the documentation and give `m` type `(Fixnum) -> Fixnum`.
+So suppose we read the documentation and give `m` type `(Integer) -> Integer`.
 We now have to decide whether to wrap `m`.
 If we don't wrap `m`, then we incur no overhead on calls to `m`, but we are trusting the type.
-If we do wrap `m`, then on every call to it RDL will check that we call it with a `Fixnum` and it actually returns a `Fixnum`.
+If we do wrap `m`, then on every call to it RDL will check that we call it with a `Integer` and it actually returns a `Integer`.
 So if we're not completely sure of `m`'s type, it might be useful to wrap it and then run test cases against it to see if the type annotation is every violated.
 (For example, the RDL developers did this to test out many of the core library annotations in RDL.)

-Second, suppose there's a method `m` that we do want to type check, and again `m` has type `(Fixnum) -> Fixnum`.
-Now RDL will use type checking to ensure that if `m` is given a `Fixnum` then it returns `Fixnum`.
+Second, suppose there's a method `m` that we do want to type check, and again `m` has type `(Integer) -> Integer`.
+Now RDL will use type checking to ensure that if `m` is given a `Integer` then it returns `Integer`.
 But now we again have to decide whether to wrap `m`.
 If we don't wrap `m`, then we get the most efficiency, since typechecking (assuming we do not do it at calls) will only happen once and calls will incur no overhead.
-On the other hand, it could be that some non-typechecked code calls `m` with something that's not a `Fixnum`, in which case `m` might do anything, including report a type error.
-(Notice the type checking of `m` assumed its input was a `Fixnum`, and it doesn't say anything about the case when its argument is not.)
+On the other hand, it could be that some non-typechecked code calls `m` with something that's not a `Integer`, in which case `m` might do anything, including report a type error.
+(Notice the type checking of `m` assumed its input was a `Integer`, and it doesn't say anything about the case when its argument is not.)
 To protect against this case, we can wrap `m`.
 Then if a caller violates `m`'s type, we'll get an error in the caller code when it tries to call `m`.

 (Side note: If typed methods are wrapped, then their type contracts are checked at run time for *all* callers, including ones that are were statically type checked and hence couldn't call methods at incorrect types.
 A future version of RDL will fix this, but it will require some significant changes to RDL's implementation strategy.)